unibeninterns/server2_v2/PRD.md

 #### 3.4.1 Reviewer Assignment

-- Automated matching of proposals to reviewers based on expertise
+- Automated matching of proposals to reviewers based on the review cluster I talked about earlier
 - Conflict of interest detection and prevention
 - Reviewer workload balancing
 - Manual assignment override for administrators